-The Company's unrealized loss on investments in corporate bonds relates to a number of investments in bonds of financial institutions, all of which were investment grade at the date of acquisition and as of December 31, 2011, except for one issue, of which the Company owns \$5 million of par value, by a regional bank which was downgraded to below investment grade during the fourth quarter of 2010.
-The unrealized losses were primarily caused by the widening of credit spreads since the dates of acquisition.
+The Company's unrealized loss on investments in corporate bonds relates to a number of investments in bonds of financial institutions, all of which were investment grade at the date of acquisition and as of December 31, 2012.
+The unrealized losses were primarily caused by the widening of credit and liquidity spreads since the dates of acquisition.
 The contractual terms of those investments do not permit the issuers to settle the security at a price less than the amortized cost of the investment.
 The Company currently does not believe it is probable that it will be unable to collect all amounts due according to the contractual terms of the investments.
-Therefore, it is expected that these bonds would not be settled at a price less than the amortized cost of the investments.
-Because the Company has the ability and intent to hold these investments until a recovery of fair value, which may be maturity, it does not consider its investments in these corporate bonds to be other-than-temporarily impaired at December 31, 2011.
+Therefore, it is expected that these bonds would not be settled at a price less than the amortized cost of the investment.
+Because the Company does not intend to sell and would not be required to sell these investments until a recovery of fair value, which may be maturity, it does not consider its investments in these corporate bonds to be other-than-temporarily impaired at December 31, 2012.

-The temporarily impaired securities represent 18.7% of the fair value of investment securities as of December 31, 2011.
-Unrealized losses for securities with unrealized losses for less than twelve months represent 5.4%, and securities with unrealized losses for twelve months or more represent 9.2%, of the historical cost of these securities.
+The temporarily impaired securities represent 16.9% of the fair value of investment securities as of December 31, 2012.
+Unrealized losses for securities with unrealized losses for less than twelve months represent 2.4%, and securities with unrealized losses for twelve months or more represent 4.4%, of the historical cost of these securities.
 Unrealized losses on these securities generally resulted from increases in interest rate spreads subsequent to the date that these securities were purchased.
-All of these securities were investment grade as of December 31, 2011, except the four issues mentioned above.
-At December 31, 2011, 28 issues of securities had unrealized losses for 12 months or longer and 30 issues of securities had unrealized losses of less than 12 months.
+At December 31, 2012, 34 issues of securities had unrealized losses for 12 months or longer and seven issues of securities had unrealized losses of less than 12 months.

-At December 31, 2011, management believed the impairment was temporary and, accordingly, no impairment loss has been recognized in our consolidated statements of operations.
+At December 31, 2012, management believed the impairment was temporary and, accordingly, no impairment loss has been recognized in our consolidated statements of operations.
 We expect to recover the amortized cost basis of our debt securities, and have no intent to sell and will not be required to sell available-for-sale debt securities that have declined below their cost before their anticipated recovery.
-The table below shows the fair value, unrealized losses, and number of issuances of the temporarily impaired securities in our investment securities portfolio as of December 31, 2011, and December 31, 2010:
+The table below shows the fair value, unrealized losses, and number of issuances of the temporarily impaired securities in our investment securities portfolio as of December 31, 2012, and December 31, 2011: